szeiger/interact/README.md

 ### Currying

-It is possible to use nested patterns to define curried functions.
+It is possible to use both nested patterns and additional matches on auxiliary ports to define curried functions.
 For example:

 ```
 def fib(_): r